lmammino/loige.co/content/posts/2018-11-08_emerging-javascript-pattern-multiple-return-values/index.md

 You can see this component in action and play with the code on [CodeSandbox](https://codesandbox.io/s/9lzyov54lr).

 For the sake of this article, we are going to focus only on the `useState` call, but if you are curious to understand better how the hook itself works internally I really recommend you read the [official State Hook documentation](https://reactjs.org/docs/hooks-state.html).
-I was personally curious to understand how multiple `useState` calls could maintain the relationship with the specific state variable (since there's no explicit labelling or reference).
+I was personally curious to understand how multiple `useState` calls could maintain the relationship with the specific state attribute (since there's no explicit labelling or reference).
 If you are curious about that too, well you should read the [Hooks FAQ](https://reactjs.org/docs/hooks-faq.html#how-does-react-associate-hook-calls-with-components) and [Dan Abramov's recent article about Hooks](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889).

 Back to the `useState` call in our example, now!